wso2/docs-mi/en/docs/reference/connectors/fhir-connector/fhir-connector-example.md

 Follow these steps to deploy the exported CApp in the integration runtime.

-**Deploying on Micro Integrator**
+**Deployment on Micro Integrator**

 In order to deploy and run the project, refer the [build and run]({{base_path}}/develop/deploy-artifacts/#build-and-run) guide.

 You can further refer the application deployed through the CLI tool.
 See the instructions on [managing integrations from the CLI]({{base_path}}/observe-and-manage/managing-integrations-with-micli).

-## Testing
+## Test

 Invoke the API as shown below using the curl command.
-Curl Application can be downloaded from [here](https://curl.haxx.se/download.html).
+Curl application can be downloaded from [here](https://curl.haxx.se/download.html).

 ### Add patient information